-I will treat everyone with the true Dignity of the Human Person in Light of our Catholic Social teachings.
+I will treat everyone regardless of their race, religion, ideology, gender, or sexual orientation with the true Dignity of the Human Person in light of our Catholic social teachings.

 I will take care to represent myself in a way that honors the Carroll community and myself.